A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Introduction

+Before discussing the method of proof, we mention that the CM cycles are defined in the modular case as actual cycles (normalized graphs of CM isogenies), but in the general case only cohomology classes are considered (see, e.g., Section 5 of \cite{[Be]}) .
+A first aim of this paper is to describe the CM cycles also in the non-split case as actual CM cycles inside the Abelian surface (see Definition \ref{CMdef}).
+We then evaluate the fundamental cohomology classes of these cycles explicitly, as well as simplify the proofs of several assertions from \cite{[Be]}, using de-Rham cohomology.
+These CM cycles form, together with the generic cycles in case the quaternion algebra is trivial, all the Abelian subvarieties of Abelian surfaces with QM.
+However, the main result is proved for the corresponding cohomology classes, or Hodge vectors in variations of Hodge structures.

-Our method of proof follows \cite{[B2]} closely, but it requires some additional technical preliminaries.
-Borcherds constructed in \cite{[B1]} a more general theta correspondence, using theta functions which are associated to homogenous polynomials.
-We use the singular theta lift corresponding to a lattice $L$ of signature $(2,b_{-})$ and the polynomial $P_{m,m,0}(Z,\lambda)=\frac{(\lambda,Z_{v,V})^{m}}{(Y^{2})^{m}}$.
-The resulting functions are not meromorphic on the complex manifold $G(L_{\mathbb{R}})$, but are eigenfunctions of eigenvalue $-2mb_{-}$ with respect to the corresponding weight $m$ Laplacian on $G(L_{\mathbb{R}})$, with known singularities.
-However, in the case $b_{-}=1$ of Shimura and modular curves, the images of these theta lifts under the weight raising operators are meromorphic (with known poles), hence could be related to algebraic objects.
-In fact, this result establishes a new singular Shimura-type correspondence, as stated in the following
+Our method of proof follows \cite{[B2]} closely, but using the more general theta lift from \cite{[B1]}, allowing the theta kernel of the even lattice $L$ of signature $(2,b_{-})$ to involve certain homogenous polynomials on $L_{\mathbb{R}}$.
+The resulting functions are not meromorphic on the complex manifold $G(L_{\mathbb{R}})$, but are eigenfunctions of eigenvalue $-2mb_{-}$ with respect to the weight $m$ Laplacian on $G(L_{\mathbb{R}})$, with known singularities.
+In the case $b_{-}=1$ of Shimura and modular curves, the images of these theta lifts under the weight raising operators are meromorphic (with known poles).
+This establishes a new singular Shimura-type correspondence, as stated in the following

-\begin{thmnn} Let $m$ be an even positive integer and let $f=\sum_{n}c_{n}q^{n}$ be a weakly holomorphic modular form of weight $\frac{1}{2}-m$ which lies in the Kohnen plus-space.
-Then the function is a modular form of weight $2m+2$ for $SL_{2}(\mathbb{Z})$, which has poles of order $m+1$ at some CM points on $\mathcal{H}$ \end{thmnn}
+\begin{thmnn} Let $m$ be an even positive integer and let $f=\sum_{n}c_{n}q^{n}$ be a weakly holomorphic modular form of weight $\frac{1}{2}-m$ with respect to $\Gamma_{0}(4)$ which lies in the Kohnen plus-space.
+Then the function is a meromorphic modular form of weight $2m+2$ with respect to $SL_{2}(\mathbb{Z})$.
+Its poles are all of order $m+1$, and they lie at CM points on the upper half-plane.
+More explicitly, $\frac{i^{m}}{2}\delta_{2m}\Phi_{L,m,m,0}(v,F)$ has a pole at a CM point of negative discriminant $-D$ if and only if the Fourier coefficient $c_{-D}$ of $f$ does not vanish. \end{thmnn}

+The method is developed here in a way aiming for proving similar results also for higher-dimensional base spaces.
+Indeed, the subsequent work \cite{[Ze4]} investigates the results thus obtained for the case $b_{-}=2$.
+It requires a non-trivial analysis of the theta lift, which is based on the machinery from \cite{[B1]}, but has to be examined explicitly since these particular functions do not appear in that reference.
+The differential properties are established by arguments similar to those appearing in \cite{[Bru]}.
+Additional useful properties of our theta lifts are studied in \cite{[Ze2]}.